What Is Matsyasana Yoga (Fish Pose) & How To Do It? A Comprehensive Guide to Benefits, Steps, and Precautions

 5. Menstrual pain is reduced

-6. Anxiety, depression and stress all gets gone off
+6. Anxiety, depression, and stress all get gone off

-7. Give flexibility to the spine and better the posture
+7. Give flexibility to the spine and better posture

 • Fatty liver or other liver disorders